Get a head start on Your 2015 Youngarts application

 To apply to YoungArts you must meet the requirements, complete an online application, pay a $35 (non-refundable) application fee (per category; fee waivers are available) and submit an online audition portfolio.
 Students may apply to more than one discipline/category.

 Citizens or legal residents of the United States or U.S. Territories who are age 15-18 on December 1, 2013, or in grades 10-12, may apply.
 International students who are studying in the U.S. on a student visa are eligible to apply.
 YoungArts reserves the right to extend eligibility on a case by case basis provided the applicant’s birthdate falls within 90 days before or after the designated guidelines.

 Each of our 10 disciplines (cinematic arts, dance, design arts, jazz, music, photography, theater, visual arts, voice, and writing) has specific requirements for the audition portfolio.
 Once you open the application, a drop down list of available disciplines and categories will be available to you.
 Please review these requirements carefully.

 Adjudication of Application Materials and Audition Portfolio

 YoungArts chooses winners through a blind adjudication process.
 This is why no identifying information is permitted on submitted audition portfolio materials.
 Our panelists review each submission and make their recommendations without any knowledge of the applicant’s personal information.

 Notification of Application Status

-Applicants will receive an e-mail notification of their status no later than Friday, November 8, 2013.
-Individuals invited to YoungArts Week will be notified by telephone on Sunday, November 3, 2013.
-All applicants will also receive written confirmation of their status by the end of December.
+Applicants will receive notification of their status via email by no later than the end of November and written confirmation by the end of December.